noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ## Craig Wonders Monologue thing
  ***Show 1:48:46 to 1:49:01 then  1:50:00 to 1:50:20***
 ### Description
-These Scenes are a compilation of interviews with Craig Wonder, a historian, and Saul Kassin, a phycologist, where they dicsuss the aftermath of the case and media coverage of the 'five's innocence
+These Scenes are a compilation of interviews with Craig Wonder, a historian, and Saul Kassin, a phycologist, where they discuss the aftermath of the case and media coverage of the 'five's innocence.
 ### Techniques

 ### Effect on Audience